spatie/ray/docs/environment-specific-configuration/docker.md

                 - "host.docker.internal:host-gateway"
 ```

-You will, probably need to open your *GatewayPorts* inside your ssh config.
+If it does not work after that, you could try to open your *GatewayPorts* inside your ssh config.

-Go to your ssh config :
+Go to your SSH config:

 ```shell
 nano /etc/hosts/sshd_config